Ngum12/PeerPair-12-Neural-Network_Formative-II/README.md

 - Marion:
   1. The SGD optimizer with a low learning rate and dropout contributed to a stable training process, but it also led to a notable gap between train and test accuracy.
   2. Precision and recall metrics show a stronger performance on the majority class (class 0), indicating the need to address class imbalance further.
   3. Exploring different regularization techniques and optimizing the dropout rate and early stopping criteria could help balance the performance across classes, especially improving recall for class 1.

+- Aubin
+  1. The model's stronger performance on Class 1 (recall 0.89) versus Class 2 (recall 0.33) suggests potential class imbalance issues that could be addressed through sampling techniques or class weights.
+  2. The combination of L2 regularization (0.005) and moderate dropout (0.2) appears effective at maintaining a reasonable gap between training and validation performance, though there's room for improvement in closing this gap further.

 ## 🚦 Getting Started